 Flowers, obviously enough, can only be harvested once they've grown, usually during the summer season.
 Harvest them before they wild.

 Wild fruits like berries should be harvested as soon as they're ripe, before they rot, fall or freeze.
-Rose hips are an exception; some claim they're most flavorful when harvested just after the first frost of the season.
+Rose hips (pictured above) are an exception; some claim they're most flavorful when harvested just after the first frost of the season.

 Article Written By Marie Mulrooney